ikn-lab/EnumerationAlgorithms/BoundedGirth/edge/readme.md

 	...
 	u_k v_k
 	elapsed time = execution time msec.
-	the number of solution.
+	the number of solutions.
-	i the number of solution with i edges.
+	i the number of solutions with i edges.